sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - with JupyterLite the first imports take time.
 At the time of writing (February 2023) ``import scipy`` can take ~15-30s.
 Some innocuously looking Python code may just not work and break in an unexpected fashion.
-The Jupyter kernel is based on Pyodide, see some `here
+The Jupyter kernel is based on Pyodide, see `here
   <https://pyodide.org/en/latest/usage/wasm-constraints.html>`__ for some
   Pyodide limitations.
 - with JupyterLite environments are not as flexible as Binder, for example you